Sunday, December 30, 2012

 Thursday, June 28, 2012

-Discovering a Lost Gem !!
+Discovering a Lost Gem!

-The happiness of discovering a lost wonder after almost a decade.
-What a feeling it was to finally manage to listen to this absolutely spectacular composition "Ă„asai Arakki" by Rajesh Vaidya from K Balachander's serial "Sahana".
-A blend of Suddha Saarang (i think) , Charukesi and Sarasangi.
+The happiness of discovering a lost wonder after virtually a decade.
+What a feeling it was to finally manage to listen to this absolutely scorcher of a spectacular composition "Äasai Arakki" by Rajesh Vaidya from K Balachander's serial "Sahana".
+A blend of Suddha Saarang (i think), Charukesi and Sarasangi.
 Haha Enna Arumai :)

 Monday, May 14, 2012